Getting Things Done® (GTD®) Training teaches skills to increase focus, prioritize commitments, and achieve stress-free productivity.

 Join a VitalSmarts Master Trainer in our facilitated virtual training classroom and learn GTD from the comfort of your home or office.

-Is it time to get things done?
 Contact us to learn more about using GTD to introduce a common language and system to your organization so individuals and teams can start managing their mind, time, stress, and productivity.

 Updated and re-released in 2015, Getting Things Done brings together decades of research to introduce a gold mine of insights and strategies for getting a lot more accomplished with much less effort.